jamesyangf/Snappy-Bird-Retro/README.md

 # Snappy-Bird-Retro
-Snappy Bird Retro on the iOS using swift and spritekit
+*Made with Swift and Spritekit*

-Created by James Frank Yang.
+**Created by James Frank Yang.**

 You may modify and redistribute this code under the following conditions:

-You may not sell this code, or any modification of it You must attribute the author (James Frank Yang)
+1. You may not sell this code, or any modification of it You must attribute the author (James Frank Yang)

-If you do choose to redistribute the work or any modification of it, it must carry these same conditions
+2. If you do choose to redistribute the work or any modification of it, it must carry these same conditions

 ## About